al-ell/wanderlist/README.md

 ### Elements found on each page

-* Favicon - created at favicon.io
+* Favicon - created at [favicon.io](https://favicon.io/favicon-generator/).
+I decided to keep it as a simple W from the website's logo.

 * Navbar. - The Navbar is displayed on all pages from the base.html template.
 Links to all pages are featured, the links vary depending on the user being logged in.